JamieAGraham/Fermi-Helper-Scripts/README.md

 # Fermi-Helper-Scripts
-A collection of scripts I've found useful for doing Fermi analysis
+A collection of scripts I've found useful for doing Fermi analysis.
+Please use these freely, don't worry about attribution or anything.
+Steal them and put them to good use.
+Maybe buy me a pint if you meet me and feel grateful.

 **Bonne_Projection.py:**